xiaochenx/project-1-country-facts/README.md

 Step 3:
-click "show me every country on 🌍" button, to render a list of every country on the page. or you can choose in the drop down menu to show a list of countries filtered by their continent.
+click "show me every country on 🌍" button, to render a list of every country on the page. or you can choose in the drop down menu to filter countries by their continent.

 With either method, you will have a list of country names and a like button rendered on the page.
 You can click on their names to see more details, such as population, language, national flag,etc.